 Lists of useful tools

 Recommending your clients some useful tools to be at hand is also a great idea.
-Show your readers tools that can be helpful in their professional or personal life.
-To bring the most value, try to compile a long list of services that suit businesses with different budgets.
+Show your readers some tools that can be helpful in their professional or personal life.
+Try to compile a long list of services that suit businesses with different budgets to bring the most value.

 With its blog, SendPulse strives to provide value and knowledge to its readers.
-For example, in the blog post below you can find 10 best online form builders.
+For example, in the blog post below, you can find the best online form builders.

-It’s always a great way to convey some important facts, statistics, short guides, or examples through infographics.
-They are visually appealing and customers perceive such information faster.
-Besides, infographics are easy to download and check at any time without any need to Google or read long articles.
-According to one of Visme’s surveys, 32% of marketers inform that visual images are the most important form of content for their companies.
+According to one of Visme’s surveys, 32% of marketers inform that visual images are an essential form of content for their companies.
+It’s always a great way to convey important facts, statistics, short guides, or examples through infographics.
+They are visually appealing, and customers perceive such information faster.
+Besides, infographics are easy to download and check without the need to google anything or read long articles.

-For example, a great infographic from Entrepreneur.
+For example, let’s take a look at this great infographic from Entrepreneur.
 It contains 12 rules about startups from Mark Cuban.

-Now that you know the types, you can easily make your evergreen content ideas real.
-Yet, to do everything perfectly, check out the next section to find out how to create search-optimized articles, blog posts, tutorials, and step-by-step guides.
+Now that you know the types, you can easily bring your evergreen content ideas to life.
+However, to do everything perfectly, check out the next section to find out how to create search-optimized articles, blog posts, tutorials, and step-by-step guides.

 - Select a topic